-I find the AirTac 2V025-08 and the Shako to have very similar performance but they generate a lot more crud than the brass valves.
+I find the AirTac 2V025-08 valves have a similar performance to the Shako valves.
+The AirTak valves generate a lot more crud than the brass valves though.
 See the photo below.
-The Airtacs are much cheaper than the Shako valves.
+The Airtacs are much cheaper than the Shako valves but require more maintainance.

 No brand, made in China valve.
 This was sold as a Shako clone and is currently my preferred valve.
 I can get fairly small drops and the drops are very reliable.

 These are now available under the SLGPC brand.
 The price seems to be the same.

 Update: I now use 24v SLGPC valves and have also swapped the coils on the no-name valves above to 24V.
 I find the SLGPC valves better for smaller drops.